 Fireworks and Dogs

 Fun Paw Care sees many separation anxiety, fear and phobia cases where loud noises and inanimate objects are high on the list.
-Natural disasters, thunderstorms, hurricanes, tornadoes, fireworks and loud noises are disconcerting for most dogs.
-Many dog breeders don’t, but should, socialize, habituate and desensitize dogs to a variety of loud noises (including fireworks).
-There are CD’s made just for this purpose where fireworks, loud noises of different pitches, rhythms, tones and tempos are played to acclimate dogs to these sounds at a young age so that loud noises such as a car or truck backfiring, thunder, or fireworks all don’t startle your pet.
+Natural disasters, earthquakes, thunderstorms, hurricanes, tornadoes, fireworks and loud noises are disconcerting for most dogs.
+Many dog breeders don’t, but should, socialize, enrich, habituate and desensitize dogs to a variety of loud noises (including fireworks) way before the dog gets to their new home.
+There are CD’s made just for this purpose where fireworks, loud noises of different pitches, rhythms, tones and tempos are played to acclimate and habituate dogs to these sounds at a young age so that loud noises such as a car or truck backfiring, thunder, or fireworks all don’t startle your pet.

 If you insist on buying a dog from a breeder, you should seek out an ethical breeder who does desensitize your dog to these various stimuli because you are bound to experience many of these loud noises throughout your dog’s life.
 On July 4th, New Year’s Eve, the next fireworks display, or summer thunderstorm that rolls in, prepare yourself and your dog for the inevitable loud noises that ensues.